fdiebel/filter-tray-150mm/README.md

-150mm Filter Tray Adaptors
+150mm Filter Tray Adapters
 =============

-Filter tray adaptors to allow use of common-sized filters in the non-standard 150mm filter trays on Konvas and Kinor cameras.
+Filter tray adapters to allow use of common-sized filters in the non-standard 150mm filter trays on Konvas and Kinor cameras.

 Designed with [FreeCAD](http://www.freecadweb.org/).